Are you looking for the best ski resorts in NH? You’re in the right place!

 Beautiful Waterville Valley Resort in Waterville Valley features 265 skiable acres, 62 trails, 4 terrain parks, and 100% snowmaking coverage on Mount Tecumseh that is just waiting for you to come out and play in!
 With a healthy mix of beginners, intermediate, and advanced difficulties, skiers of all abilities will find plenty to do here.
 There’s more to Waterville Valley Resort than just skiing and snowboarding, too, as snowshoeing, fat biking, ice skating, snow tubing, and even yoga are popular activities while visiting the resort.

-In addition to all the outdoors fun, après ski at Waterville Valley Resort does not disappoint either!
-Known simply as Town Square, the beautiful ski village is located on the valley floor and a shuttle bus will take you anywhere you need to go, including up and down the mountain for easy transportation between Town Square and the slopes.
-Dining and shopping options abound, including one of New Hampshire’s best independent bookstores, Bookmonger.
-On-site child care and Kids Night Out programs mean there’s something for everyone in the family on a ski vacation at Waterville Valley Resort!
+In addition to all the outdoors fun, après ski at this NH ski resort does not disappoint either!
+Known simply as Town Square, this ski village is located on the valley floor and a shuttle bus will take you anywhere you need to go, including up and down the mountain for easy transportation between Town Square and the slopes.
+Dining and shopping options abound, and on-site child care and Kids Night Out programs mean there’s something for everyone in the family on a ski vacation at Waterville Valley Resort!

 Located in lovely North Conway, Cranmore Mountain Resort is a historic resort that packs quite the punch in its concentrated 170 acres with 56 trails.
 With 16 designated beginner trails, 25 intermediate, and 15 rated advanced, Cranmore Mountain offers trails for skiers of all skill level.
 For boarders, 5 terrain parks offer plenty of space and interesting features to shred on, so come prepared to work on your jumps and grinds!

-There is plenty more to do at Cranmore than just ski and board, too; with 10 snow tubing lanes, Cranmore Resort is considered the #1 tubing park in New Hampshire, and their Mountain Coaster will send you winding through the forest at speeds up to 25mph!
+There is plenty more to do at at this North Conway ski resort than just ski and board, too; with 10 snow tubing lanes, Cranmore Resort is considered the #1 tubing park in New Hampshire, and their Mountain Coaster will send you winding through the forest at speeds up to 25mph!
 If that’s not enough heart-thumping fun for you, there’s also a Giant Swing and a Soaring Eagle Zip Ride.
 With such an adrenaline-inducing array of activities, it’s no wonder that Cranmore has developed such a strong rep for their off-hill winter activities!

 Après ski, exploring North Conway is the way to go!
 In fact, the New England Ski Journal even cited North Conway’s Zip’s Pub as being one of the top après ski bars in New England!
 If you’re looking for a little relaxation, The Soaking Pot full-service day spa is the place to go after a long day on the slopes; there’s a reason North Conway is considered one of the best winter getaways in New England!